 - Line a muffin tin with liners.

-- Then mix the eggs, oil and vanilla and beat on medium speed until well combined.
+- In a separate large bowl, mix the eggs, milk, oil and vanilla and beat on medium speed until well combined.2 eggs, 1 cup milk, ½ cup vegetable oil, 1 tablespoon vanilla

-- Stir espresso powder (this is optional but tasty) into the cup of boiling water and add to the batter.
+- Stir espresso powder (this is optional but tasty) into the boiling water and add to the batter.1 teaspoon espresso powder, 1 cup of boiling water

 - Stir until it is incorporated.
 Your batter will be VERY thin and this is ok!